 The cytoplasmic region of classical cadherins, roughly 150 amino acids long, is the most highly conserved portion of these proteins.
-The juxta-membrane region binds to p120, and the carboxy-terminal ca. Hundred amino acids bind to B-catenin and to plakoglobin.
+The juxta-membrane region binds to p120, and the carboxy-terminal ca. Hundred amino acids bind to β-catenin and to plakoglobin.
 Sequences homologous to the β-catenin/ plakoglobin-binding region are also present in the desmosomes.
 The cytoplasmic domain of classical cadherins is associated with the cytoplasmic proteins catenins, which, in turn, serve as intermediate linkers between the cadherins and actin filaments.
 These data indicate that the formation of stable cell-cell junctions depends on the presence of functionally active cytoplasmic domain in the cadherin molecule and association of the latter with the cytoskeleton.
-Deletion of the cytoplasmic domain or the catenin-binding site suppresses stable cadherin-mediated adhesion of cultured cells.
-Alternatively, over expression of the catenin-binding site also entails disruption of cell-cell junctions.
-This could be explained by competition of the expressed catenin-binding site with the endogenous cadherin for catenin binding.
+Deletion of the cytoplasmic domain or the catenin-binding site suppresses stable cadherin-mediated adhesion of cultured cells.17 Alternatively, over expression of the catenin-binding site also entails disruption of cell-cell junctions.
+This could be explained by competition of the expressed catenin-binding site with the endogenous cadherin for catenin binding.21 hesive function and junction organization.
+This is mediated by the catenins, a class of cytosolic proteins that were identified as cadherin-associated proteins necessary for cell adhesion.
+Catenins form a protein family that is characterized by the armadillo repeat.
+Cadherins bind with their C-termini to β -catenin that in turn binds to α -catenin.
+The cadherin-catenin complex is connected via α -catenin with actin filaments, an interaction that may not be direct, and might require further bridging proteins such as epithelial protein lost in neoplasm (EPLIN) or vinculin.